jlaluces123/FireBase-React-Auth/README.md

 # Steps to success

+1. Create a new project in firebase.google.com
+2. Go into authentication tab inside your newly created project
+3. Under the `Sign-in Method` tab:
+  - Enable the `Email/Password` provider

+---

 1. We need to download the firebase npm module
   - `yarn add firebase`
 2. Create a config folder inside the `src` folder